instaloader/instaloader/README.rst

                      valid session file is found, instead of asking interactively.
 --sessionfile FILE   Specify an alternative place for loading and storing the
                      session cookies.
-Per default, they are stored in a path within your temporary directory, encoding your local username and your instagram profile name.
+Without this flag, they are stored in a path within your temporary directory, encoding your local username and your instagram profile name.